Build a Marketing Website Workflow That Saves 10+ Hours a Month

 • Who tests forms and CTA links?

 Create a shared document outlining roles for each workflow.
-This clarity speeds up every future request.
+That clarity speeds up every future request and keeps work from stalling in someone’s inbox.

 Create a simple dashboard with: